rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/c1493961-dd18-4d60-886a-47601ef1e932)

 Then press Import.
 You'll (hopefully) see the Game Name, Languages, and GameID1 auto-populated.
-It should also populate the version and update in File Info.
+It should also populate the version and update in the File Info tab.
 If for whatever reason the NX Game Info import messes up, you can always manually type the values. **NOTE: THIS IMPORT TOOL DOES NOT SUPPORT MULTI-TITLE CARTS YET.**

 Add the applicable cart region so all fields are filled out: